groupby/elements-logic/README.md

 ### Package-specific linting

-The following commands are run in the context of an individual package contained within the SFX-Logic monorepo.
-The individual packages can be found within the [`packages/@sfx`](packages/@sfx) directory.
+The following commands are run in the context of an individual package contained within the Elements-Logic monorepo.
+The individual packages can be found within the [`packages/@groupby`](packages/@groupby) directory.

 To lint files for an individual package, navigate to its directory and use one of the following commands.